rbisdorff/Digraph3/docSphinx/tutorial.rst

      'v4': ['a1', 'a3', 'a2',],
      'v5': ['a2', 'a3', 'a1',]}

 Notice that in this random example, the five voters are weighted (see :numref:`randomProfile1` Line 6-7).
-Their linear ballots can be viewed with the :py:func:`votingProfiles.VotingLinearProfile.showLinearBallots` method.
+Their linear ballots can be viewed with the :py:func:`votingProfiles.LinearVotingProfile.showLinearBallots` method.

 .. code-block:: pycon
    :linenos: